cobalthq/cobalt-product-public-docs/content/en/Integrations/beta-integrations.md

 <p>{{< beta-label >}}</p><p>Integrate third-party apps to streamline your remediation workflows.</p><p>If you have questions or need help, please contact <a href="mailto:integrations@cobalt.io">integrations@cobalt.io</a> or your Customer Success Manager.</p>
 {{< /pageinfo >}}

-With our [beta integrations](/integrations/#request-a-beta-integration), you can push Cobalt [findings](/platform-deep-dive/pentests/findings/) to your preferred task management software.
+With our [beta integrations](/integrations/#request-a-beta-integration), you can push Cobalt [findings](/platform-deep-dive/pentests/findings/) to your preferred task management software:

+- Azure DevOps
+- Bitbucket
+- ServiceNow

 To configure the integration, complete the following steps: